SereinMC/Serein/README_EN.md

 Use `serein -p` or `serein --pack` to build and package the current project.

-Executing pack in the project directory will automatically build the template Minecraft Resource Package structure in the `build` directory and package it to `.mcpack`.
+Executing pack in the project directory will automatically build the Minecraft Resource Package structure in the `build` directory and package it to `.mcpack`.

 ### Deployment Project